-For example Bhopali and Yaman that are taught to new learners.
+For example, Yaman is taught to new learners.
 It helps them to understand the basic structure of that particular Raga, the fixed set of notes used to create different phrases, and so on.

 However, it is not that these Ragas are only meant for the early learning stages.
-As the students’ proficiency levels increase and they are able to create their own phrases.
-Also, they are able to render the same Ragas in a more refined manner.
+As the students’ proficiency levels increase, they are able to create their own phrases, and also render the same Ragas in a more refined manner.

 At the early stage of learning music, simple compositions of the Raga are taught.
 And as the student progresses, the music materials such as - alaap, taan, bol alaap, bol taan, and sargam are made to be more detailed and intricate to enhance the beauty of the Raga.

 Ashvini Ji explains this in simple words -